 California Negligence Laws

+When someone sustains an injury, who is at fault?
 Negligence is an act (or failure to act) when you owe a duty to another individual.
 For instance, a customer who falls and breaks their arm after slipping on a spill that was not promptly cleaned up may have a negligence claim against the shopkeeper.
 Negligence definitions are not that different from one state to the next, although the degree to which negligence is shared (when both parties are partially at fault) varies.
-California negligence laws follow the legal doctrine of "comparative negligence," which allows a plaintiff to sue for the percentage of damages attributable to the defendant.
+California negligence laws follow the legal doctrine of pure comparative negligence, which allows a plaintiff to sue for the percentage of damages attributable to the defendant.

 In California, as in other states, the plaintiff must be able to demonstrate the following elements in order to prove negligence on the part of the defendant: